kenpulicorre/scraping_nodejs/Readme.md

 - Aprender mejores prácticas.
 - Aprender a utilizar scraping

+## enunciado:

+Build a simple web application that will act as a task scheduler for simple tasks.
+Specifically, the first task is to ping a website and scrape the headers (or first 1000 characters).
+The application should take a Cron syntax expression and a URL as input, and then execute the job according to the schedule.

+➢ Use any language (C#, Java, Javascript, Go, NodeJs, ...)

+➢ Save the scraped date in any database (SQL server, My SQL, mongo, postgreSQL, ...)

+➢ Provide a web API (REST, GraphQL, etc.)

+➢ You can build the application to run locally, or in a public cloud (Azure, AWS, GCP) using whatever technology stacks are available for you in that environment.

+➢ You do not need to include authentication.

+➢ UI is optional

+➢ You must keep your code in a source control repository (GitHub, Bitbucket, etc.)

+➢ Do not build a Cron expression parser, there are many to choose from.

+➢ Url Preview for CronCron

 ## Comenzando

 1. Forkear el repositorio para tener una copia del mismo en sus cuentas